Athletics

 Competition

-The college believes strongly that a comprehensive athletics program contributes significantly to the overall program of an educational institution.
-Intercollegiate competition for both men and women now includes the following:
+The College believes strongly that a comprehensive athletics program contributes significantly to the overall program of an educational institution.
+Intercollegiate competition includes the following:

 Fall Programs Winter Programs Spring Programs